 No, though, Google Analytics is one of the web analytics tools that is literally free and offered by Google.

-Google analytics does not provide privacy focused web analytics,
+Google Analytics does not provide privacy focused web analytics, or you can say it as Google analytics is not a privacy friendly analytics.

 It is typically available as a tool within the Google Marketing Platform brand, it records and reports on website traffic.